R. Lee Ermey: Early technical advice and first roles

 After his discharge from the Marine Corps, Ermey attended the University of Manila in the Philippines, using his G.I.
 Bill benefits.
-While there, he was cast in his first film role, playing a Marine drill instructor in Sidney J. Furie's The Boys in Company C (1978).
+While there, Ermey was cast in his first film role, playing a Marine drill instructor in The Boys in Company C (1978).
 Then, while serving as a technical advisor to director Francis Ford Coppola, he was also cast as a First Air Cavalry helicopter pilot in one scene in Apocalypse Now (1979).
-Both films were shot in the Philippines.
+He also appeared as a Gunnery Sergeant in 1984's Purple Hearts: shot, like all his early films, in the Philippines.